 All proprietary rights in the examinations, including copyrights and trade secrets, are held by BMSC.
 In order to protect the integrity of the examinations and to ensure the validity of the scores reported, candidates must adhere to strict guidelines regarding proper conduct in handling copyrighted proprietary examinations.
-Any attempt to reproduce all or part of the examinations, including, but not limited to, removing materials from the examination room, aiding others by any means in reconstructing any portion of the examinations, is strictly prohibited by law.
+Any attempt to reproduce all or part of the examinations, including, but not limited to, removing materials from the examination room, aiding others by any means in reconstructing any portion of the examinations, selling, distributing, receiving or having unauthorized possession of any portion of the examinations, is strictly prohibited by law.
 Alleged copyright violations will be investigated and, if warranted, prosecuted to the fullest extent of the law.
 It should be noted that all examination scores may be invalidated in the event of this type of suspected breach.
 Candidates may not write on any examination materials distributed by or belonging to BMSC unless authorized by the proctor/test administrator.